Aksai Chin

-Aksai Chin is a region administered by China partly in He'an County and Hekang County of Hotan Prefecture, Xinjiang, and partly in Rutog County of Ngari Prefecture, Tibet, and constituting the easternmost portion of the larger Kashmir region that has been the subject of a dispute between India and China since 1959.
-China administers the region and claims it as part of the Xinjiang (Note: Specifically the counties of He'an and Hekang in Hotan Prefecture.) and Tibet autonomous regions.
-(Note: Specifically Rutog County in Ngari Prefecture.)
-India meanwhile claims it as part of Leh district in the union territory of Ladakh.
+Aksai Chin is a region administered by China and constituting the easternmost portion of the larger Kashmir region that has been the subject of a border dispute between China and India since 1959.
+China administers it as part of He'an County and Hekang County of Hotan Prefecture, Xinjiang, and Rutog County of Ngari Prefecture, Tibet.
+India claims the territory, considering it part of Leh district in the union territory of Ladakh.

 Name

 Aksai Chin was first mentioned by Muhammad Amin, the Yarkandi guide of the Schlagintweit brothers, who were contracted in 1854 by the British East India Company to explore Central Asia.
 Amin explained its meaning as "the great white sand desert".
-Linguist George van Driem states that the name intended by Amin was Aqsai Chöl (ﺋﺎﻗﺴﺎﻱ چۆل; ақсай чөл) which could mean "white ravine desert" or "white coomb desert".
+Linguist George van Driem states that the name intended by Amin was Aqsai Chöl (ئاقساي چۆل; ақсай чөл) which could mean "white ravine desert" or "white coomb desert".
 The word chöl for desert seems to have been corrupted in English transliteration into "chin".

 Some sources have interpreted Aksai to have the Uyghur meaning "white stone desert", including several British colonial, modern Western, Chinese, and Indian sources.
 Some modern sources interpret it to mean "white brook" instead.
 At least one source interprets Aksai to mean "eastern" in the Yarkandi Uyghur dialect.

 The word "Chin" was taken to mean "China" by some Chinese, Western, and Indian sources.
 At least one source takes it to mean "pass".
 Other sources omit "Chin" in their interpretations.
 Van Driem states that there is no Uyghur word resembling "chin" for China.

 Amin's Aksai Chin was not a defined region, stretching indefinitely east into Tibet south of the Kunlun Mountains.
 In 1895, the British envoy to Kashgar told the Chinese Taotai that Aksai Chin was a "loose name for an ill-defined, elevated tableland", part of which lay in Indian and part in Chinese territory.

 The current meaning of the term is the area under dispute between India and China, having evolved in repeated usage since Indian independence in 1947.